RusherDevelopment/rusherhack-plugins/CONTRIBUTING.md

   - JSON under `generated/json/`
   - Static API under `api/v1/` (GitHub Pages)

-When your PR is opened, **GitHub Actions validates the YAML** and **generates everything**.
+When your PR is opened or updated, **GitHub Actions validates the PR changes and the YAML file automatically**.
-If something is wrong, the job will fail with a helpful error message.
+If something is wrong, the checks will fail with a helpful error message.

+After a YAML change is merged into `main`, GitHub Actions automatically regenerates the markdown and JSON output files.

 ### Automatic update handling